hamishwillee/mavlink-devguide/en/services/trajectory.md

 # Path Planning Protocol (Trajectory Interface)

-The path planning protocol (a.k.a. trajectory interface) is a general-purpose protocol for a system to request dynamic path planning from another system (i.e. for an autopilot to request a path from a companion computer).
+The *Path Planning Protocol* (a.k.a. trajectory interface) is a general-purpose protocol for a system to request dynamic path planning from another system (i.e. for an autopilot to request a path from a companion computer).

 The protocol is primarily intended for cases where constraints on the path to a destination are unknown or may change dynamically, but it can also be used for any other path management activities.
 Examples include: *obstacle avoidance* when following a preplanned mission, determining paths for self forming/healing swarms, offloading geofence management to a companion computer, etc.